svaarala/duktape/doc/c-module-convention.rst

 * If RET is an object, copy the own properties of RET into the ``exports`` value created by Duktape.
-It should then return the source code of the Ecmascript module; when executed, further symbols get added to the same ``exports`` value.
+It should then return the source code of the ECMAScript module; when executed, further symbols get added to the same ``exports`` value.

-* If RET is not an object, ignore it and load the Ecmascript module normally.
+* If RET is not an object, ignore it and load the ECMAScript module normally.
   (Alternatively, write RET to a fixed export name to make it accessible, e.g. ``exports.value``.)